Glossary of tags I'm using and why they matter to me

 "Quantified self" refers to self tracking and coming up with metrics in order to gain more insight and potentially improve various aspects of your life such as health (physical or mental) or performance.

 I personally haven't managed to gain any significant insights from the data I've collected so far.
-However, I find the very process of trying to quantify motivating for routine such as exercise, sleep or diet, and inspiring for learning more about them.
+I don't really regret it though.

 ¶TODO need more links here